argapost/Incompact3d/README.md

 ### Benchmark test cases for code comparison ###

-We estabilished a solid and easy way to run a range of benchmark test cases to verify the code.
+We established a solid and easy way to run a range of benchmark test cases to verify the code.
 Incompact3d works now on a flow configuration specific file.
 You must choose a case and set it on the 'Makefile' and recompile.
 The following cases are set to match the parameters for cases of reference articles obtained with different codes.

 |Code| Flow configuration             | BC File         | Reference | Dataset |
 |:----------------:|:----------------:|:----------------:|:----------------:|:----------------:|